-The aim of the SIX team is to unravel the molecular mechanisms allowing the adaptation of phytopathogenic bacteria to their hosts with the long-term objective to propose knowledge-informed strategies to contend plant diseases.
+The SIX team wants to unravel the molecular mechanisms allowing the adaptation of phytopathogenic bacteria to their hosts with the long-term objective to propose knowledge-informed strategies to contend plant diseases.

 Our work is focused on the plant pathogenic bacterium Xanthomonas campestris pv. campestris (Xcc) which is the causal agent of black rot of Brassicaceae.
 This bacterium infects plant of agronomical interest such as cabbage, broccoli or cauliflower as well as the model plant Arabidopsis thaliana.